Among the 63,000 searches done on Google per second, 46% are made to access local information.

 This is a tool created by Google for local business listings.

-How can you make the best out of Google My Business?
+How can you make the best out of Google My Business and ensure proper management?

-There are different parts you need to fill out before you’ll be featured by Google as a business in search engine results.
+There are different parts you need to fill out before you’ll be featured by the biggest search engine in the world as a business in search engine results.

-First, you need to enter your business name, address, and telephone number.
+First, you need to enter your business name, the city as well as the rest of your address, and telephone number.
 Here are a few tips:

-- Be consistent. – Make sure that the address and telephone number you’ve listed in your website is the same as the one you’re listing with Google.
-One thing that discourages your rankings the most is inconsistency with the information you put out there as it confused Google as to the geolocation of your business.
+- Be consistent. – Make sure that the address and telephone number you add to your website is the same as the one you’re listing with Google.
+One thing that discourages your rankings the most is inconsistency with the information you put out there as it confused Google as to the geolocation of your local business.

-- Check out Google’s map – Google also provides a map to guide the user on where to find you.
+- Check out Google’s map – The search engine also provides a map to guide the user on where to find you.
 More often than not, mistakes occur and your potential customer is led to a different location.
 You don’t want to waste their time and effort locating you.
 So it’s best to check out if Google really points them to the right place.

 *Please note: To make sure that your company is legitimate and you have a brick-and-mortar location, Google will need to verify your location with a postcard.
 The postcard takes about 5-10 business days to show up and will have a unique pin for verification.